One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 She called the guard over to the window of her carriage.
 "Can you tell me the region we are in now and the name of the castle ahead of us?"

 "Of course, Your Highness, we are in the Loire Valley and the castle in view is your future home, the Royal Residence of France, the Château de Chambord.
-King Francis had it commissioned, can you believe it … with the architectural design assistance of Leonardo Da Vinci himself!"
+King Francis had it commissioned, can you believe it … with the assistance of architectural designs by Leonardo Da Vinci himself!"

 She was impressed, though she refused to show it.
 "Where did the King live before?"